mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   </tr>
 </table>

-To compare the two approaches, we will solve the problem recursively and iteratively to be able to compare the two approaches.
+To compare the two approaches, we will solve the problem recursively & iteratively to be able to compare the two approaches.
 Note that not all recursive cases can be solved iteratively.
-Also some cases are easier to solve recursively than iteratively or vice versa.
+Also, some cases are easier to solve recursively than iteratively or vice-versa.
 If you do not design your recursive function carefully, you can end up in an infinite loop.

 In the following recursive solution, note that inside the **DivideAndRotate** function includes:

-- A stopping condition to exit the function.
+- A stopping condition to exit the function
-- A call to the same function from within the function (recursive function call themselves).
+- A call to the same function from within the function (recursive function call themselves)
 - The result (array of lines) is passed by reference to keep adding new lines to the list.

 <img src="recursive_function.png">